PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/override-decorate-controller.md

 Thanks to this, whenever Symfony forwards a request to the Core controller `PrestaShopBundle\Controller\Admin\Improve\Design\CmsPageController` it will be forwarded to `DemoController` instead.

+{{% notice warning %}}
+**This method is not recommended** unless you intend to rewrite the whole controller.
+In addition, if the implementation is updated in later versions of PrestaShop, your override will ignore these updates, which might create bugs.
+{{% /notice %}}
 {{% notice tip %}}
 if you have trouble writing the right service configuration for your controller, you can use Symfony debugger to dump the routes with `php bin/console debug:container`.
 It can also be helpful to find the service ID of the controller.
 {{% /notice %}}

 ## Decorate the controller

-However overriding a controller or a service is usually not recommanded, because this means you completely rewrite its behavior.
-If the implementation is updated in later versions of PrestaShop, your override will ignore these updates, which might create bugs.

-It is better to use [decoration](https://symfony.com/doc/3.4/service_container/service_decoration.html) which keeps the behavior of the decorated controller while allowing you to extend its behavior by modiying received inputs and outputs.
+It is better to use [decoration](https://symfony.com/doc/3.4/service_container/service_decoration.html) which keeps the behavior of the decorated controller while allowing you to extend its behavior by modifying received inputs and outputs.

 Back to the controller responsible for the page "Improve > Design > CMS Pages" which is registered with service ID `PrestaShopBundle\Controller\Admin\Improve\Design\CmsPageController`.